 Your attendance is recorded by touching your student ID card on the grey readers found in every classroom.
 You will be issued a Sotheby's Institute of Art ID card at the start of the Semester.
 You must "touch in" your card between 09.00-12.30 for a morning session, and 12.45-16.00 for an afternoon session.
 This automatically registers you to the session.
-Programme Coordinators/Managers are emailed attendance reports daily.
+Programme Coordinators/ Managers are emailed attendance reports daily.
 You still be instructed in this procedure during your orientation day at the start of the Semester.
 If you forget your ID card or are waiting for a replacement card, please sign the paper register in the front office before each session.
 We will not make retrospective amendments to the attendance record.

 There will be occasionally circumstances where ill health or other legitimate reasons prevent students attending sessions or engaging online.
 Students are responsible for informing the Programme Coordinator of these circumstances.
 If a student is absent or not engaged for more than 5 working days, some form of documentary evidence, such as a doctor's note, should be given to the Programme Coordinator or Manager to support the absence.
-If the reason for absence is Covid 19 related, the Programme Coordinator or Manager must be informed immediately.
 In the event a student's attendance is persistently poor, without a satisfactory reason, they may receive a written warning and continued failure to commit to their study programme could involve disciplinary action, could have visa implications and may also be reflected in any references that are provided.